Chart Color Schemes

 Residential development activity is lower than average in Desert Springs according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Desert Springs saw approximately 4 new homes approved annually.
-Between FY-21 and FY-25, around 21 homes were approved, with none yet recorded in FY-26.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Desert Springs has seen approximately 4 new homes approved annually.
+Over the past five financial years, between FY-21 and FY-25, around 21 homes were approved, with an additional 3 approved so far in FY-26.
+This results in an average of about 10.8 people moving to the area per year for each dwelling built over these five years.

 Frequently Asked Questions - Development